40 Surprising Signs There's Something Wrong With Your House

 Your washing machine hose looks lumpy.

-If your washing machine hose looks lumpy, it’s time to get a plumber to your house as soon as you can.
-Bulges in your machine’s hose can mean that the hose’s walls have weakened, meaning it could burst and cause a flood if it’s not fixed.
+If your washing machine hose looks lumpy, it's time to get a plumber to your house as soon as you can.
+Bulges in your machine's hose can mean that the hose's walls have weakened, meaning it could burst and cause a flood if it's not fixed in a timely manner.

 Your roof cap is out of place.

 The cap on your roof serves an important purpose: to ventilate your home and help you maintain a more comfortable interior temperature.
-However, if your roof cap has moved from its original position or looks lopsided, that’s a sure sign your shingles have shifted, meaning there’s either a problem with your roof itself or possible foundation issues.
+However, if your roof cap has moved from its original position or looks lopsided, that's a sure sign your shingles have shifted, meaning there's either a problem with the roof itself, or a possible foundation issue.